-Satellite companies will be able to retransmit broadcasters’ television signals for another five years but will have to offer those signals on a single dish, under legislation approved by Congress.
+Satellite companies will be able to retransmit broadcasters’ television signals for another five years but would have to offer those signals on a single dish, under legislation approved by Congress.

-The bill represents a setback for satellite providers like EchoStar Communications, which has argued that capacity constraints require it to split its signal onto two channels, Reuters reported.
+The bill represents a setback for satellite providers like EchoStar Communications, who has argued that capacity constraints require it to split its signal onto two channels Reuters reported.

 Broadcasters had complained that less-popular channels are commonly shunted onto the second dish, which some customers choose not to install.

-EchoStar, the number two satellite provider under its DISH Network name, said any move to consolidate signals onto one dish would cost the company $100 million, according to Legg Mason analysts.
+EchoStar, the No. 2 satellite provider under its DISH Network name, said any move to consolidate signals onto one dish would cost the company $100 million, according to Legg Mason analysts.

 Satellite providers will have 18 months to phase out the two-dish arrangement under the measure, which passed both the Senate and the House of Representatives as part of a $388 billion year-end spending bill.

 The retransmission agreement allows satellite customers in remote areas not served by broadcast TV to view network shows.
 That provision was set to expire at the end of this year.
 A similar measure passed the House of Representatives in October.

 EchoStar said it was disappointed that it has only 18 months to eliminate its two-dish configuration.
 However, the company said it would work to meet this tight deadline and to minimize the impact on consumers.